 For marketers, staying on top of the latest trends is crucial to designing future strategies that get results.
 With video dominating the content landscape and constantly evolving, video marketing is no exception.
 From the latest technology to popular content styles, there are a handful of new developments in video marketing expected to make an impact this year.

 To help you stay ahead of the curve, here are 8 video marketing trends to watch in 2023.

 1. User-Generated Content Goes Interactive

 User-generated content is already a huge part of video marketing with campaigns like the GoPro Awards encouraging fans worldwide to film, edit and submit their own content.
-In 2023, though, UGC is set to explode even more as customizable videos pick up steam.
-What’s a customizable video?
+In 2023, though, UGC is set to explode even more as customisable videos pick up steam.
+What’s a customisable video?

 Enabled by Living Video technology, these videos update in real time based on information viewers input or select directly in the player.
 The result?
-Content that is relevant and customized for each viewer.
+Content that is relevant and customised for each viewer.

 Rather than passively relying on content that people create on their own, brands can now empower viewers to become creators.
 Try it out for yourself with our car calculator demo below.

 This technology brings UGC to a whole new level.
 With the foundation of the video provided for them, it’s easier for users to create their own content.
 This leads to more user-generated videos and a much greater reach and engagement than a single piece of brand content.

 At the same time, this type of video also allows brands to have more control over their branding in user-generated content and helps them understand more about their audience based on the info viewers share.
 A win-win in our books!